-- Investment (including personnel) - > Identified key target market areas (subjects, programs) - > Partnerships - Data, systems, and processes to "enhance student access and ensure student success"
+- Investment (including personnel) - Identified key target market areas (subjects, programs) - Partnerships - > Data, systems, and processes to "enhance student access and ensure student success"

 In addition to the day-to-day activities supporting the delivery of online education, the CDE stands ready to work with UTA leaders and Colleges to develop strategic goals that align with the Guiding Aspirations, Operational Priorities, and Maverick Imperatives.
-As stated in the Strategic Plan, UTA "... will set new standards for a transformative educational experience not bound by time, space, or location."
+As stated in the UTA Mission, "The University is committed to providing access and ensuring student success, and to a culture of innovation, entrepreneurship, and commercialization of discoveries by our community of scholars".